Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Discrete Approximation

-Note the similarity to the equivalent formulation of BMID.
+Note the similarity to the equivalent formulation of BMID given by $(U, V)$ in \eqref{ch3:eq:EquivSys} to $(U_n, V_n)$ given above.
 Existence of $(S_n, Z_n, V_n)$ follows from the fact that it is of class $\mc{C}$, or, equivalently, one can construct the processes via the dynamics given in \eqref{eq:Exponential_Rep_JumpTimes} by using the intensity functions \eqref{ch3:rateFunctions}.